Skip to main content

 Location: 500km SE of of Port Headland

-The Birriliburu Indigenous Protected Area covers 6.6 million hectares in the Little Sandy and Gibson Deserts – roughly the size as Tasmania.
+The Birriliburu Indigenous Protected Area covers 6.6 million hectares in the Little Sandy and Gibson Deserts – an area roughly the size of Tasmania.
 The Traditional Custodians are the Martu people who’ve established a ranger program.

 Birriliburu partnership